Harvey doubling back after Houston deluge, Louisiana in crosshairs

 "It is not going to turn back into a hurricane or anything of the sort, but the winds are picking up a bit," Edwards said.
 "We do anticipate over the next 24 hours that southwest Louisiana will see an additional 10 to 24 inches of rain."

+Some 500 people were evacuated from the Gulf Coast near the Texas-Louisiana border where Harvey is expected to make landfall around midday Wednesday, Edwards said.

-Already some 269 people were in shelters, more than a dozen government offices were closed, and 671 members of the Louisiana National Guard were “working on Harvey operations,” the governor said.
+More than 250 were already bunking in Louisiana shelters, more than a dozen government offices were closed, and 671 members of the Louisiana National Guard were “working on Harvey operations,” the governor said.

 “This storm is going to play out over the next 48 to 72 hours,” Edwards said.
 “It has tremendous potential to continue to drop heavy amounts of water and to prevent people from going about their normal business in a safe manner.”